 Adding to the gloom at B.P., the new chief executive, David A. G. Simon, said the prospects for a quick recovery were poor.
-"External trad-ing conditions are expected to remain difficult, particularly for the down-stream oil and chemicals businesses, with growth prospects for the world's economies remaining uncertain," he said in a statement.
-Downstream oil is an industry term for refining and marketing operations, as distinct from oil production.
+"External trad-ing conditions are expected to remain difficult, particularly for the down-stream oil and chemicals businesses, with growth prospects for the world's economies remaining uncertain," hesaid in a statement.
+Downstream oil is an industry term for refining and marketing operations, as distinct. from oil production.

-Downstream margins in the United States would be hurt later this year, he predicted, when clean air rules take effect and gasoline must be re-formulated to reduce pollution.
-"In Europe, recovery will dezend upon seasonal heating oil de " nd," Mr.

-The crude oil market, he predicted, would remain balanced unless Iraqi oil was allowed to re-enter the market.
-The compary said it was well positioned to to e advantage of any increase in oil prices, but the company's oil production in the United States is declining.
+Downstream margins in the United States would be hurt later this year, he predicted, when clean air rules take effect and gasoline must be reformulated to reduce pollution.
+"In Europe, recovery will de end upon seasonal heating oil de nd," Mr. Simon said increase in oil prices, but the company's oil production in the United States is declining.
 B.P. is the largest producer in Alaska.

+The crude oil market, he predicted. would remain balanced unless Iraqi oil was allowed to re-enter the market.
+The compary said it was well positioned to to e advantage of any